5 Tips to stop technology from taking your customers away

 Improve Targeted Marketing.

 For an engagement process to have a proper impact, it has to begin before a prospect becomes “your” customer.
 With the help of available data collection and processing technology, find new prospects that are most similar to the best customers at financial institutions similar to yours.
-Understand and study their financial behavior to reduce the risk of opening accounts and schemes that have limited potential for growth.
+Understand and study their financial behaviour to reduce the risk of opening accounts and schemes that have limited potential for growth.

 Focus on what’s in it for them.
 Right from the beginning.

 To attain the customer’s trust you have to make them feel that you really value them.
 Right from the first time, build the conversation in such a way that you can match each one of your feature with every requirement they mention.
-Try to gain individual-specific details like their financial objectives, their preferred method and time for communication, details about other accounts and why they chose those accounts, etc so that they believe that you are keen about their financial and non financial needs.
+Try to gain individual-specific details like their financial objectives, their preferred method and time for communication, details about other accounts and why they chose those accounts, etc so that they believe that you are keen about their financial and non-financial needs.

 Keep in touch.
 And personalize the touch.